-- In a medium-size bowl, whisk together the eggs, milk, butter, cinnamon, and maple syrup.
+- In a medium-size bowl, whisk together the eggs, milk, butter, lemon zest, cinnamon, and maple syrup.
 Pour egg mixture evenly over bread mixture.
 Sprinkle remaining berries over the top.

 - Place pan on a baking sheet to catch any drips – this will puff up during cooking.
 Bake for 50-60 minutes, until set in the middle.
 Let cool for 10 minutes before slicing.